Stir-Fried Jerk Shrimp and Peppers

 After deveining and rinsing, thoroughly pat shrimp dry with paper towels.
 If they're wet when added to the wok, the stir-fry will turn into a braise.

-- 4 tsp peanut oil, or vegetable oil
+peanut oil4 tsp, or vegetable oil

-Combine jerk sauce and orange juice in small bowl; set aside.
+- Combine jerk sauce and orange juice in small bowl; set aside.
 Thinly slice scallions, separating green sections from white sections.

-Heat a 14-inch flat-bottomed wok (or 12-inch skillet) over high heat until a bead of water vaporizes within 1 to 2 seconds of contact; swirl in oil.
+- Heat a 14-inch flat-bottomed wok (or 12-inch skillet) over high heat until a bead of water vaporizes within 1 to 2 seconds of contact; swirl in oil.
 Add white parts of scallion and garlic; stir-fry 10 seconds or until fragrant.
 Push scallion mixture to sides of wok and carefully add shrimp; spreading them evenly in one layer.
 Cook undisturbed, 1 minute, until shrimp begin to sear; using a metal spatula, stir-fry 30 seconds, incorporating scallion mixture, until shrimp are orange but not cooked through.

-Add peppers and sprinkle with salt; stir-fry 15 seconds or until just combined.
+- Add peppers and sprinkle with salt; stir-fry 15 seconds or until just combined.
 Swirl in jerk sauce mixture; stir-fry 1-2 minutes or until shrimp are just cooked and vegetables are tender-crisp.
 Sprinkle on scallion greens; serve.

-Serving size: 1 1/2 c
+- Serving size: 1 1/2 c